bafanarw/bafana-programming-challenge/README.md

 After you have completed your submission:

-Upload the code on your github repository
-Deploy the application
-Fill out the google form, here's the link
+Upload the code on your github repository, deploy the application to heroku, netlify or any other deployment service of your choice and send an email with your Github repo and application url to team@bafana.io

 Good Luck and happy coding!!